The Method 2 is to use the WrapperStartStopApp helper class.

 resulting in a Tomcat home directory of D:\apache-tomcat-9.0.0.M13.

 Installing Wrapper Files

-There are four directories which are required to be configured in order to be able to use the Wrapper.
+There are four directories that are required to be configured in order to be able to use the Wrapper.

-First, please copy the following files into the Tomcat
+First, copy the following files into the Tomcat bin directory:

 The wrapper.exe file is the actual Wrapper executable.